starship/starship/docs/es-ES/config/README.md

 ## Rust

 By default the `rust` module shows the currently installed version of Rust.
-El módulo se muestra si algunas de las siguientes condiciones se cumplen:
+The module will be shown if any of the following conditions are met:

 - El directorio actual contiene un archivo `Cargo.toml`
 - El directorio actual contiene un archivo con la extensión `.rs`